-- Increased tendency to bleed caused by a significantly reduced number of platelets
+- Increased tendency to bleed, caused by a significantly reduced number of platelets

-- Recurrent bacterial, viral and fungal infections
+- Recurring bacterial, viral, and fungal infections

 - Eczema of the skin